Borivali railway station

 Borivali (station code: BO (suburban)/BVI (mainline)) is a railway station on the Western line of the Mumbai Suburban Railway network and an outbound station.
-It serves the suburban of Borivali.
+It serves the suburban area of Borivali.

-The Borivali Railway Station is a terminus for all slow, semi-fast and fast trains on the Mumbai Suburban Railway system.
-It also serves as the final city-limit stop for all mail and express trains on Western Railway before leaving Mumbai.
+The Borivali Railway Station is a terminus for all slow, semi-fast, and fast trains on the Mumbai Suburban Railway system.
+It also serves as the final city-limit stop for all mail and express trains on the Western Railway before leaving Mumbai.
 As of October 2022, the plans to extend the Harbour Line to Borivali are in full steam, with the survey for land acquisition being completed.

 Borivali is used by almost 2.87 lakh (287,000) passengers every day and is the busiest station on the western suburban line of Mumbai.

 History

-Borivali is mentioned as one of the stations where the first regular suburban train service of BB&CI halted.
-Then, it was known as 'Berewla'.
-This train service was inaugurated between Bombay Backbay station and Viraur on 12 April 1867.
+Borivali is mentioned as a station as early as February 1865.
+Then, it was known as 'Berewla'/'Berewlee, or "Dysur".
+By 1888, there was one dedicated Borivli Local each way, and by the year 1900, there were 7 Borivli locals each way, daily.

 The Station was remodeled in 1913, along with Virar as the population had increased considerably.
 The remodeling diagrams of the station were published in a BB&CI Magazine dated Dec 1923.